mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Introduction

-A major challenge with small molecules, however, is that the traditional approach for small molecule synthesis is highly artisanal, slow, and expensive.
-It considers all possible arrangements of atoms and centers on creating for each targeted molecule a unique process for its assembly that leverages a menu of thousands of different reactions each run under thousands of possible conditions and using millions of possible starting materials.
-This approach imposes several limitations: (1) It is unfriendly to automation – machines are not good at doing thousands of different things thousands of different ways from a million different starting points.
+The traditional approach for small molecule synthesis is highly artisanal, and thus slow and expensive: (1) It is unfriendly to automation: machines are not good at performing thousands of reaction types, with each run under thousands of possible conditions and using millions of possible starting materials.
 (2) It leads to an undemocratized landscape in drug discovery.
-With development costs averaging around \$1.3 billion per drug, only economically advanced countries can afford to invest in such high-risk research ~\cite{Kneller2010}.
+With development costs averaging around \$1.3 billion per drug, only economically advanced countries can afford to invest in such high-risk research ~\citep{Kneller2010}.
+It also excludes potential breakthroughs from the developing world and inhibits research that could prevent diseases prevalent there.
 Moreover, participation in the process of molecular innovation currently requires access to highly trained experts in chemical synthesis.
+As a result, there are no effective drugs for many diseases such as Parkinson and Amyotrophic Lateral Sclerosis.
 (3) Most importantly, there are many instances of known commercial drugs or materials that have well-documented limitations that have remained unaddressed.
-For example, Imatinib is an important anticancer drug that works well in most parts of the body, but it only poorly penetrates the blood-brain barrier~\cite{imatinib_takayama_2002, gleevec_senior_2003, pharmacokinetics_lecoutre_2004,central_isobe_2009}.
+For example, Imatinib is an important anticancer drug that works well in most parts of the body, but it only poorly penetrates the blood-brain barrier~\citep{imatinib_takayama_2002, gleevec_senior_2003, pharmacokinetics_lecoutre_2004,central_isobe_2009}.
 This means it may effectively treat cancer at its primary site, yet fail to prevent fatal brain metastasis.
 In such cases, more blood-brain-barrier penetrant molecules that retain all of the other favorable properties of the current drug are desired, but making such selective modifications in functional properties can be very challenging.
-As another example in the materials domain, organic photovoltaic (OPV) molecules are expected to be more economical and environment-friendly alternatives to current solar cells.
-However, current commercialized OPV devices either achieve less than 10\% energy conversion efficiency—significantly lower than traditional silicon solar cells—or have stability far short of 10 years ~\cite{advances_solak_2023}.
-Overcoming these types of drawbacks of current molecules remains a challenging problem in the domain.
+As another example in the materials domain, 350+ million people in Asia and the Pacific have only limited access to electricity, and 150 million people still have no access at all.
+Organic photovoltaic (OPV) molecules are expected to be more economical and environment-friendly alternatives to current solar cells.
+However, current commercialized OPV devices either achieve less than 10\% energy conversion efficiency—significantly lower than traditional silicon solar cells—or have stability far short of 10 years ~\citep{advances_solak_2023}.